Brother (Pearl Jam song): Reception

 The version of "Brother" with vocals was released to radio in 2009, though a commercial single was not released.
-It reached number one on the Billboard Modern Rock Tracks chart and number five on the Billboard Mainstream Rock Tracks chart.
+It reached number one on the Billboard Modern Rock Tracks chart (their fourth song to do so) and number five on the Billboard Mainstream Rock Tracks chart.
 The song spent a total of two weeks at number one on the Modern Rock chart.
 In Canada, the song reached the top 60 on the Canadian Hot 100.

 In March 2009, "Brother" was made available as a downloadable bonus track for the Rock Band series for those who purchase the Ten re-release through Best Buy.

 Live performances

 "Brother" was first performed live at the band's February 7, 1991 concert in Los Angeles, California at Florentine Gardens.
 After this concert, the song was not performed live for a period of 18 years.
 "Brother" finally made a return appearance at the band's August 8, 2009 concert in Calgary, Alberta, Canada at the Virgin Festival.
-The song has since returned to Pearl Jam set lists.
+The song was then played a few more times throughout the Backspacer Tour, though it hasn’t been played since 2010.
 Live performances of "Brother" can be found on various official bootlegs.